UVaCS-Sherriff/UVACS-2020Pilot/content/courses_overview.md

 ### What courses are beign piloted in AY 2018-2019?

-For the pilot, we are focusing mainly on DSA 1 & 2, COA 1 & 2, and SEC.
+For the pilot, we are focusing on DSA 1 & 2, COA 1 & 2, and SEC.

 ### Course Descriptions